 (A very special thanks to Gamma, member of The Wind Waker level viewer and editor project known as Wind Viewer.
 Without his encyclopedic knowledge of The Wind Waker and the numerous discoveries he has made within the game’s files, this article series would never have been possible!)

-We know that Nintendo is no stranger to reusing elements that never made the cut in prior games.
-Examples include the early gold-hinged treasure chest first seen in prerelease screenshots for Ocarina of Time that later debuted in Majora’s Mask, or the Reed Whistle that went on to feature in Twilight Princess.
+We know that Nintendo is no stranger to reusing elements that never made it into the final games.
+It happened with an early gold-hinged treasure chest that was first seen in prerelease screenshots for Ocarina of Time, but later debuted in Majora’s Mask; and the Reed Whistle, present in Ocarina of Time’s files, which may have become Horse Grass in Twilight Princess.

 Nor is Nintendo unaccustomed to trying to adapt or recreate elements that existed in previous Zelda games.
 This includes plot staples such as the Three Ancient Relics, which debuted as the Pendants of Virtue in A Link to the Past, and were later reborn as the Spiritual Stones and Goddess Pearls in later incarnations of the series.

 So what does that mean for The Wind Waker?
 Miyamoto himself stated that for a Zelda game launching on a new system, like the GameCube, a 4 year development period is the norm.
 A lot can change during that time!
 Using evidence taken from the inner workings of the game itself, let us take you on a journey to examine what The Wind Waker might have been.